henetiriki/express-user-agent-blocker/README.md

 ## Why?

 Some bots just don't play by the rules and blatantly disrespect `robots.txt`.
-For those bots, we say **"Nothing to see here - move along please..."**
+To these bots, we say **"Nothing to see here - move along please..."**

 ## Installation